GetScatter/EOSIO-State-Track/README.md

 delivered.
 The event also contains the total count of events preceding it.

-Each event data field is a JSON object.
+Data field in each event is a JSON object.

 `block_num` and `block_timestamp` attributes in most of the output are informational and indicate the latest block that updated a specific data